SoftStoneDevelop/SerializerList/README.md

-Issue: Exist interface names of "IListSerializer".
-Implement it as quickly and with low memory allocation as possible.
+Given on assignment: Exist interface "IListSerializer" and class "ListNode".<br>
+Task: to implement "IListSerializer" with as efficient methods as possible and with minimal memory allocation.

+## Results:
 V1 Dictionary:

 |   Method |    Size |          Mean |    Allocated |